univention/ucsschool-id-connector/docs/development.rst

    You need to be able to:

-   - understand basic concepts of hook specs, hook implementation and hook calling.
+   - understand basic concepts of hook specs, hook implementation and hook calling

    |rarr| https://pluggy.readthedocs.io/en/latest/